blinklabs-io/docs/src/content/docs/guides/bursa/002-quick-start.md

 <br>

-## Step 3 - Open Firewall to your Selected Port
+## Step 3 - Open Firewall on Port 8080 for API

 <br>

-Make sure your firewall is open on the port you selected.
+Make sure your firewall is open for API.
 For this example, we used port 8080.
 To open the port on 8080 we run the following command:

 ```
 sudo ufw allow 8080/tcp